-And their server.xml would contain a block like this:
+And server.xml will contain a block like this:

-One drawback when using the above approach is that a web browser attempting to access a shrine host configured in this way will generate a warning.
-The reason for the warning is that, by default, the browser does not trust the ACT CA, because none of the ACT CAs are public.
+When using the above approach a web browser attempting to access a shrine host configured in this way will generate a warning.
+The browser will not trust the CA because none of the CAs are public.
 Consequently, any certificate that the CA signs is not trusted by the browser.
 While the browser can be configured to ignore the warning and the CA can be manually imported into the browser's trust store, some downstream sites may opt for a more elegant approach.
-The option of using a third-party-signed certificate provides a more seamless user experience in the web browser, because the root and intermediate CAs are already trusted by the browser.
+Using a third-party-signed certificate eliminates the warnings from the web browser; the root and intermediate CAs are already trusted by the browser.